Yaroslav-Naft/document-converter/README.md

 For Install:

-1. Clone the repo

-2. Install modules and dependencies
+1. Install modules and dependencies `npm i`

-3. Build and compile the code
+2. Build and compile the code

 To start the server and test the api: